 Adjacent to Betty’s counter was the frozen food section, where she loved to laugh away as I stocked the shelves of Matzos above Minute Maid Frozen Orange Juice cans.
 The only way to reach that high was to stand on top of the frozen casings.
 Thus, I would sing-and-dance to the refrain of Nancy Sinatra’s “These Boots Are Made for Walking” as I deposited the boxes of Passover-inspired wafers.
 Because Larry Dobis, the beloved owner of the market, was Jewish, I once belted out an inspired version of “Hava Nagila,” much to his bemusement.

 Another job that Larry gave me was to escort the elderly to their cars with their bags of groceries.
-One Wellesley College octogenarian, a Mrs. Edith W. Johnston, from the Class of 1912, who resided in a tiny apartment on Cottage Street, expected me to deliver her groceries each Friday by wheeling them in a Wellesley Supermarket basket almost a mile from the store.
+One Wellesley College octogenarian, a Mrs. Edith W. Johnston, from the Class of 1912, who resided in a tiny apartment at nearby Cottage Street, expected me to deliver her groceries each Friday by wheeling them in a Wellesley Supermarket basket almost a mile from the store.
 “Here’s your nickel, Shaun, and thank you so very much!” she would say as I unloaded her groceries in her kitchen.
 My big payday would occur each Christmas when Mrs. Johnston would give me a quarter.
 I always thanked her profusely and then chuckled as I ventured back to the market.

 And then there was Mrs. Aurelia Plath, who was then an administrator at BU and would habitually appear each Friday afternoon to stock up for the weekend.
 She loved the fact that my English teacher at Wellesley High was the legendary Wilbury Crockett.
 “He taught my daughter how to write and was the best teacher she ever had,” the mother of Sylvia Plath informed me one day when I helped her with her groceries.